 GAD 300 New Media and Design.
 This course introduces students to the essential techniques and procedures of computer animation.
-Students will learn and create storyboards, sequential compositions and web animations by using Flash Professional CS5, the industry standard of web animation and interactive application. \$150 lab fee.
-3 semester credit hours.
+Students will learn and create storyboards, sequential compositions and web animations by using Flash Professional CS5, the industry standard of web animation and interactive application..
+3 semester credit hours. \$150 fee.

 GAD 360 Graphic Design II.
-A continuation of Graphic Design I. The student will use painting and photoediting programs and employ analytical skills for purposes of creation and critical appraisal.
-Prerequisite: GAD 260. \$150 lab fee.
-3 semester credit hours.
+A continuation of Graphic Design I. The student will use painting and photo- editing programs and employ analytical skills for purposes of creation and critical appraisal.
+Prerequisite: GAD 260.
+3 semester credit hours. \$150 fee.